Common Mistakes Car Accident Victims Make and How to Avoid Them

 Insurance companies are out to make a profit.
 That means they want to pay you the least amount possible for your claim.

 You are not obligated to provide the insurance company with a statement.
-Direct them to your attorney instead.
+Please direct them to your attorney instead.

 Accepting the First Settlement Offer